Vue Storefront is now Alokai! Learn More

 Middleware concept is described in detail in our Key concepts: Middleware docs.

-1. Install the API Client to communicate with Commercetools.
+1. In your middleware project directory, install the API Client to communicate with Commercetools.
 This package is used to create a server-to-server connection with the Commercetools backend and the server middleware.

 yarn add @vsf-enterprise/commercetools-api

-1. Install @vue-storefront/middleware package.
+1. In the same middleware directory, install the @alokai/connect package.
 This package is used to create the server middleware.

-1. Create a file middleware.config.js with server middleware configuration.
+1. Create a file middleware.config.ts with server middleware configuration.

 integrations: {